 - Batch or date code

 Shipfusion sets your business on autopilot and combines flexible, reliable fulfillment with powerful, real-time technology.
 Shipfusion has multiple fulfillment centers across the US and Canada– making it easy to manage your eCommerce business.
-For more information on how to set your business on autopilot, contact one of our fulfillment specialists today.
+For more information on how to set your business on autopilot, contact one of our eCommerce fulfillment specialists today.